 - Add water to the cezve, filling it to about 1 inch from the top.

 - Stir your solution a little, but not too much.

 - Place the cezve on the smallest ring of your hob and heat on the lowest setting.
 Watch over it, carefully.

 - When the froth forms and begins to rise and roll over, remove the cezve from the heat.
 This takes around 7 minutes.

-- Place the cezve back on the heat until your Turkish coffee boils again.
+- Place the cezve back on medium heat until your Turkish coffee boils again.
 This takes 10-15 seconds.

 - Remove the cezve from the heat and top up your cups.